 Though it wasn't ever likely to be this...

-As a counter, in The Next Generation, you could be fairly sure what the status quo would be.
+As a counter, in The Next Generation, you could be fairly sure of the status quo.
 There may be a few changes here and there, like Troi becoming a command officer or Worf's backstory being revealed, but those are minor details.
-Picard would be giving speeches, Riker would smile smugly and Troi would still crash the bloody ship.
+Picard would be giving speeches, Riker would smile smugly and Troi would crash the bloody ship.
 The Next Generation was conveniently reliable like that.

-Couple this with the fact that Deep Space Nine was an acquired taste that split Trek fandom with its attitude, and it's not too surprising that there weren't many games.
+Couple this with the fact that Deep Space Nine was an acquired taste that split Trek fandom, and it's not too surprising that there weren't many games.
 In fact, there were exactly three on PC, all with a certain "What the hell do we do?" feel of desperation dripping from them.
-There was another in development, simply called "The Hunt", but it got cancelled and only exists now in this preview.
-It doesn't look very good, though, especially the bit where Science Officer Dax has an arse on her chin.
+There was another in development, simply called "The Hunt", but it got cancelled and only exists now in this preview (opens in new tab).
+It doesn't look very good though, especially the bit where Science Officer Dax has an arse on her chin.

 The first proper attempt, Harbinger, was an adventure game designed to test the limits of human boredom.
 You play Envoy Nobody of the Planet Nobody Cares About, on the way back from Operation: Whatever.
 The trip is rudely interrupted by an attack by drones that even the Daleks would make pepper pot jokes about, and you end up crashing on an almost deserted Deep Space Nine.

 What follows is one of the most sterile, tedious adventures ever, with a cast that look like they were digitised based on action figures rather than the actual actors, and the kind of voice-work that doesn't quite feature Captain Sisko going "Station Log: This morning I woke up and decided to spend the day not giving a shit", but really gets close at times.
-It does at least feature Avery Brooks as Sisko, along with the actors for Dax, Kira, Odo and Quark, but even their presence only helps so much in a plot with so much padding and so much excruciatingly tiresome technobabble delivered by a main character who sounds like he'd be more comfortable filing tax returns than saving Deep Space Nine.
+It does at least feature Avery Brooks as Sisko, along with the actors for Dax, Kira, Odo, and Quark, but even their presence only helps so much in a plot with plenty of padding, and excruciatingly tiresome technobabble delivered by a main character who sounds like he'd be more comfortable filing tax returns than saving Deep Space Nine.